expo/expo/docs/versions/unversioned/guides/using-sentry.md

   }
 ```

+The correct `authToken` value can be generated from the [Sentry API page ](https://sentry.io/settings/account/api/).

 ### Publish your app with sourcemaps

 With the `postPublish` hook in place, now all you need to do is hit publish and the sourcemaps will be uploaded automatically.
 We automatically assign a unique release version for Sentry each time you hit publish, based on the version you specify in `app.json` and a release id on our backend -- this means that if you forget to update the version but hit publish, you will still get a unique Sentry release.
 If you're not familiar with publishing on Expo, you can [read more about it here](https://blog.expo.io/publishing-on-exponent-790493660d24).